kenjis/ci4-model-update-danger/README.md

 $ php spark serve
 ```

 Navigate to <http://localhost:8080/>.
-You will see CodeIgniter News Tutorial.
+You will see links to News controllers.

 You can add sample news articles with Seeder.